Indian Foreign Service: Functions

+Rank structure

+In Indian missions abroad, the highest-ranking officials are the Heads of Missions, who holds the rank of ambassadors, high commissioners, and permanent representatives.
+They lead the various embassies, high commissions, and intergovernmental organisations worldwide.
+Heads of Posts are Consuls General who heads Consulate Generals in missions abroad.
+In MEA headquarters, the highest-ranking official among the secretaries is the Foreign Secretary.

+Also in some cases, the senior most IFS officers also held the office of National Security Advisor (NSA) and also the Principal Secretary who have the rank even above the Cabinet Secretary and the Foreign Secretary.

+The following is the structure of the Indian Foreign Service:

 Major concerns and reforms

-Under strength
+Understaffed

 India has one of the most understaffed diplomatic forces of any major country in the world.
 Based on 2014 calculations there are about 2,700 "diplomatic rank" officers in overseas missions and at headquarters.
 A minority of the diplomatic officers are Foreign Service (A) officers, the senior cadre of Indian diplomacy, which is primarily drawn from direct recruitment through the Civil Services Examination.
 Although sanctioned strength was 912, the actual strength of Group A was 770 officers in 2014.
 In addition there were in 2014, 252 Grade-I officers of Indian Foreign Service (B) General Cadre who after promotion are inducted into Indian Foreign Service (A).
 The lower grades of the Indian Foreign Service(B) General Cadre included 635 attaches.
 The breakdown of other cadres and personnel included 540 secretarial staff, 33 from the Interpreters Cadre, 24 from the Legal and Treaties Cadre, and 310 personnel from other Ministries.

-Shashi Tharoor, a chairman of the Parliamentary Standing Committee on External Affairs, had presented the 12th report for expanding and building the numbers, quality and capacity of India's diplomats.
+Shashi Tharoor, then chairman of Committee on External Affairs in 16th Lok Sabha had presented the 12th report for expanding and building the numbers, quality and capacity of India's diplomats.

+In March 2023, Parliamentary Committee on External Affairs criticized the service for being severely short-staffed and under-budgeted.
+In its Demand for Grants (2023–24) report, the committee highlighted that the cadre strength of Indian Foreign Service Officers is only 1,011 which is just 22.5 percent of the total strength.
+Out of IFS 'A' cadre, 667 are posted at diplomatic missions across the world and 334 are manning the headquarters in Delhi, which at present has 57 divisions.